droplet-editor/droplet/EMBEDDING.md

 modeOptions for both coffeescript and javascript.
 Instead of passing three arrays blockFunctions, eitherFunctions, valueFunctions, we now pass a single map 'functions'.

-modeOptions is an object that can have a `functions` property that is an object that represents a whitelist of known functions.
+modeOptions is an object that can have a `functions` property that is an object that represents a whitelist of known functions, and a `categories` property that represents a set of categorized built-in language constructs.

 ```js
 functions: {